 These are not to be seen or experienced as mundane activities or detail work.

 They are the very acts of life itself, regular everyday life, but possibly able to be experienced as a way of working magic, of expressing personal love, or a way of sacredly connecting to what you are doing, or who you are doing it for.

 I am somewhat self-conscious sharing this information, but, I think it important to be myself and relate what ties in with the work I do.
 It helps explain the framework behind the process of my counseling, shedding light on relevant beliefs and understandings that come into play in my practice.

-What I am sharing I would like to put in the framework of alchemy's three stages, which can be found in other posts or under the Alchemy menu on this site.
+What I am sharing I would like to put in the framework of alchemy's three stages, which I first introduced in the blog post: Alchemy: A Journey of Discovery.